whiteknight16/Gymkhana/README.md

 It sets up routes for exercise lists, login, and blogs under "/api/v1/exerciselist", "/api/v1/auth", and "/api/v1/blog" respectively.
 It defines an asynchronous function start that connects to the MongoDB database using the connection string from the environment variables and starts the server.
 It then calls the start function to start the server.
 If there's an error during the database connection or server startup, it logs the error to the console.

+### Secret route
+THere is a secret route /auth/login which allows you some additional functionalities and perform CRUD operation over discover section elements